ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
+Why Your React App Re-Renders 100 Times (And How to Fix It) - <a href="https://medium.com/@saad.minhas.codes/why-your-react-app-re-renders-100-times-and-how-to-fix-it-6ed757cdfff7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Saad Minhas`**

+<blockquote>My laptop fan was screaming.
+Not gaming, not rendering video, just scrolling through a simple todo list in a React app I was building.
+Continue reading on Medium »</blockquote>

+<h3>2.
+Stop Exporting useDispatch into Your React Components - <a href="https://medium.com/@handersonc/stop-exporting-usedispatch-into-your-react-components-789ccc1f3988?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Handerson Contreras`**

+<blockquote>A senior-level guide to cleanly architecting enterprise applications using Apollo Client, Redux Toolkit, and the Facade Pattern.
+Continue reading on Medium »</blockquote>

+<h3>3.
+How to Add an AI Agent to Your React App in 10 Minutes - <a href="https://chaoming-li.medium.com/how-to-add-an-ai-agent-to-your-react-app-in-10-minutes-f98c207edfdd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Chaoming Li`**

+<blockquote>This tutorial demonstrates integrating an AI agent into React applications.
+Unlike chatbots that answer questions, these agents understand…
+Continue reading on Medium »</blockquote>

+<h3>4.
+Cut Your React Bundle from 5MB to 500KB: Real Optimization - <a href="https://medium.com/@nomanakram1999/cut-your-react-bundle-from-5mb-to-500kb-real-optimization-7579d60ba5e0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `noman akram`**

+<blockquote>Your React app loads in 15 seconds.
+Continue reading on Medium »</blockquote>

+<h3>5.
+The Death of useCallback: Refactoring Event Handlers for the React Compiler Era - <a href="https://sameerthite.medium.com/the-death-of-usecallback-refactoring-event-handlers-for-the-react-compiler-era-6fd2e2814145?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sameer Thite`**

+<blockquote>For years, useCallback was one of those hooks you reached for almost reflexively.
+Continue reading on Medium »</blockquote>

+<h3>6.
+How to Hire the Best Dedicated React.js Developers in India for Enterprises - <a href="https://medium.com/@bde_31397/how-to-hire-the-best-dedicated-react-js-developers-in-india-for-enterprises-39c6c2ee82e2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Declone Labs`**

+<blockquote>Introduction: Enter the Revolution of React in Enterprise Technology!
+Continue reading on Medium »</blockquote>

+<h3>7.
+From Build to Browser: A First-Principles Guide to the Next.js SSG Pipeline - <a href="https://javascript.plainenglish.io/from-build-to-browser-a-first-principles-guide-to-the-next-js-ssg-pipeline-aecdfe3d587b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dinesh Prasanth`**

+<blockquote>A clear mental model for SSG (Static Site Generation) pages: what happens during build, what gets downloaded, and how interactivity starts.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>8.
+How to Add SEO Tags Easily in Next.js Using next-seo - <a href="https://meetpan1048.medium.com/how-to-add-seo-tags-easily-in-next-js-using-next-seo-54832c2ac2e9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Meet`**

+<blockquote>SEO tags are critical — for search engines and social previews (Twitter, LinkedIn, etc.).
+Continue reading on Medium »</blockquote>

+<h3>9.
 React Flow Pipeline Flow: Visualizing Data Pipelines and ETL Processes - <a href="https://azimuahamed.medium.com/react-flow-pipeline-flow-visualizing-data-pipelines-and-etl-processes-b692ff8adf49?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Azim Uddin Ahamed`**

 <blockquote>Build sophisticated data pipeline visualizations with React Flow for ETL processes, CI/CD workflows, and data processing systems.
 Create…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>10.
 The Minimum Security Checklist Every Web App Must Have - <a href="https://medium.com/@prasadparhad25/the-minimum-security-checklist-every-web-app-must-have-a246ecca516c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Code Catalyst`**

 <blockquote>If your app works in production but fails one of these checks, it is already vulnerable.
 Continue reading on Medium »</blockquote>

-<h3>3.
-How We Built MCP Server for Our React Gantt Component - <a href="https://itnext.io/how-we-built-mcp-server-for-our-react-gantt-component-854f895a856f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SVAR UI Components`**

-<blockquote>Making a React component AI-accessible: a practical journey from “documentation is too big” to a working MCP server for SVAR React Gantt
-Continue reading on ITNEXT »</blockquote>

-<h3>4.
-How to Deploy a Next.js App with Environment Variables (Common Mistakes Explained) - <a href="https://meetpan1048.medium.com/how-to-deploy-a-next-js-app-with-environment-variables-common-mistakes-explained-59e52aadd7e0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**

-<blockquote>Avoid deployment failures by correctly managing environment variables in Next.js — from .env.local to Vercel secrets.
-Continue reading on Medium »</blockquote>

-<h3>5.
-AlgoMentor: Rethinking How We Learn Algorithms with Socratic AI - <a href="https://medium.com/@jatinkaushik-jk/algomentor-rethinking-how-we-learn-algorithms-with-socratic-ai-2e0f16f28f0c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jatin Kaushik`**

-<blockquote>Learning algorithms has always been a challenging journey — especially for beginners.
-Most platforms focus on solutions and memorization…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-React2Shell (CVE-2025-55182) Campaign: When a Frontend Bug Becomes an Initial Access Vector - <a href="https://medium.com/@duncanochieng682/react2shell-cve-2025-55182-campaign-when-a-frontend-bug-becomes-an-initial-access-vector-7bb1ac0ab654?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementing Push Notifications in Next.js using Web Push and Server Actions - <a href="https://medium.com/@amirjld/implementing-push-notifications-in-next-js-using-web-push-and-server-actions-f4b95d68091f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr. Robot.txt`**
+✍️ **posted by `Amir`**

-<blockquote>The Emergence of React2Shell
+<blockquote>This guide walks you through end‑to‑end implementation of Web Push Notifications in Next.js (App Router) using Service Workers, Web Push…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Why SaaS Founders are Abandoning “Serverless Convenience” for Managed Cloud in 2026 - <a href="https://medium.com/@furkanozturk1635/why-saas-founders-are-abandoning-serverless-convenience-for-managed-cloud-in-2026-322c00ac7499?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Memory Leaks in React & Next.js: What Nobody Tells You - <a href="https://medium.com/@essaadani.yo/memory-leaks-in-react-next-js-what-nobody-tells-you-91c72b53d84d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Furkanozturk`**
+✍️ **posted by `Essaadani Younes`**

-<blockquote>Why SaaS Founders are Abandoning “Serverless Convenience” for Managed Cloud in 2026
+<blockquote>If you’ve built a React or Next.js app, you’ve probably noticed something strange: your page feels smooth at first, but after a while…
 Continue reading on Medium »</blockquote>

 <h3>3.
-In the fast-paced world of software development, 2026 has been defined by one phrase: “Ship fast… - <a href="https://medium.com/@furkanozturk1635/in-the-fast-paced-world-of-software-development-2026-has-been-defined-by-one-phrase-ship-fast-457585215c8a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Deploy Next.js to Azure App Service with Docker: A Complete Guide to Environment Variables - <a href="https://medium.com/@mindelias/how-to-deploy-next-js-to-azure-app-service-with-docker-a-complete-guide-to-environment-variables-1aa19d85000a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Furkanozturk`**
+✍️ **posted by `Mindelias`**

-<blockquote>The Mathematics of Convenience
+<blockquote>The Problem Everyone Faces
 Continue reading on Medium »</blockquote>

 <h3>4.
-Hosting Next.js 16 on Google Cloud (The Right Way) - <a href="https://medium.com/@jwill617bos/hosting-next-js-16-on-google-cloud-the-right-way-f81ff4451948?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Exporting useDispatch into Your React Components - <a href="https://medium.com/@handersonc/stop-exporting-usedispatch-into-your-react-components-789ccc1f3988?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jason Williams`**
+✍️ **posted by `Handerson Contreras`**

-<blockquote>We need to talk about where your application lives after the honeymoon phase is over.
+<blockquote>A senior-level guide to cleanly architecting enterprise applications using Apollo Client, Redux Toolkit, and the Facade Pattern.
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Alphabet Soup of Web Rendering: CSR, SSR, SSG, and ISR - <a href="https://medium.com/@pauloeder7/the-alphabet-soup-of-web-rendering-csr-ssr-ssg-and-isr-522e75fca2c5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a RAG-Powered Career Coach: Bridging the Gap Between Resume and Market - <a href="https://medium.com/@iegeoguz/building-a-rag-powered-career-coach-bridging-the-gap-between-resume-and-market-bc5ec985c1f4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Paulo Eder Medeiros Cardoso`**
+✍️ **posted by `Ege Oguz`**

-<blockquote>Stop guessing how your application renders.
-A visual guide to modern architecture patterns in Next.js and React.
+<blockquote>Moving beyond generic LLM advice: A full-stack engineering approach to grounded career roadmaps.
 Continue reading on Medium »</blockquote>

-<h3>6.
-Stop Leaking Your API Keys: Implementing a Next-Level GraphQL Proxy - <a href="https://awixor.medium.com/stop-leaking-your-api-keys-implementing-a-next-level-graphql-proxy-1828ac517a47?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Awixor`**

-<blockquote>In the world of Web3, developer experience often clashes with security.
-We want to build fast, reactive dApps, but we often leave our…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Firebase Just Got Relational: How to Use SQL in Your Next.js 16 App - <a href="https://medium.com/@jwill617bos/firebase-just-got-relational-how-to-use-sql-in-your-next-js-app-b26fab272922?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. #43: The Next.js and React.js Weekly Newsletter (21 Jan 2026) - <a href="https://medium.com/nextjs/43-the-next-js-and-react-js-weekly-newsletter-21-jan-2026-2582902874d5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jason Williams`**
+✍️ **posted by `Rajdeep Singh`**

-<blockquote>If you have been using Firebase with Next.js for as long as I have, you know the drill: Start fast, scale… carefully.
+<blockquote>Check out the quality of tutorials and articles published related to React.js, Next.js, and TypeScript on the internet this week.
-Continue reading on Medium »</blockquote>
+Continue reading on Nextjs »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>